NikolaiVChr/Autinn/README.md

 https://github.com/NikolaiVChr/Autinn/releases

 ## Changelog
+0.6.3
+* Added 2 missing screws in Vibrato module.
+* In Bass module accented notes filter sweep now has faster attack to make fast notes sound better.
+Slow notes will sound slightly less wauwy, but the tradeoff had to be made.
+* Increased max value for resonance knob in Bass module.
+* Many filter sweep envelope and volume envelope changes in Bass module.
+* Added button to Bass that can switch input from gate to trigger.
+* Added red light on Bass that will indicate oscillator gain is stressing the filter and might be soft clipped too much.
+* Added Vxy module.

 0.6.2
 * Saw and Square module now morph between wave forms at lower frequencies than before.
 * Made Flora and Bass passband gain not decrease too much when turning up resonance.